Action/emotion

 Dreaming About Crashing with a Bridge: Meaning, Psychology & Symbolism

-Dreams of crashing with a bridge often reflect feelings of instability or transition in your waking life.
+Dreams of crashing with a bridge often reflect internal conflicts or transitions in one’s life.

 Written by: DreamMeaning Editorial Team